by Nebula Haze

 Neem Oil will leave an unpleasant taste/smell on buds when used to treat flowering plants, so don’t let this stuff get near your buds!
 There’s also some evidence Neem oil may be harmful to humans so use with care!
 That being said, Neem oil is an all-natural remedy that is very effective against many different types of bugs and mold.
 You will need a mister (also called a “One-Hand Pressure Sprayer”) to spray all the leaves evenly since neem oil and water can separate easily.

 3.)
-Spinosad Products
+Spinosad Products (not for commercial growers)

 Spinosad products are organic and unlike many other thrip pesticides, completely harmless to pets, children, and plants.
 Unlike many insecticides, you can spray spinosad heavily on leaves and roots with basically no negative effects.
 Spinosad products can be used directly to kill thrips on contact, but can also be used when watering plants to systematically kill thrips via the roots.
 Spinosad is also effective at fighting caterpillers, spider mites, and many other marijuana pests.